Evobolics/Evo.Modules/README.md

 ## What is a Host?

-A host is an object that contains a collection of inter-dependent application resources with the goal of centrally managing those resources for gracefully starting up and shutting down applications.
+A host is an object that contains a collection of inter-dependent application resources with the goal of centrally managing its resources to provide a graceful application startup and shutdown process.

 ## 2.0 Web and Host